A common problem that affects many gardeners around the world is leaf curl.

 3. DIY Plant Protection Spray

-You can also create a DIY natural plant protection spray with ingredients such as garlic, hot peppers, and onions.
-It is useful as a repellent spray against certain pests that can cause leaf curl.
+You can also create a DIY natural plant protection spray with garlic, hot peppers, and onions.
+This spray is useful as a repellent against certain pests that can cause leaf curl.

-Simply blend one head of garlic, five hot peppers, and three small onions in 2 cups of water.
+Blend one head of garlic, five hot peppers, and three small onions in two cups of water.
 Afterward, pour the mixture into a glass container and let it sit overnight.

 Apply the solution to your plants every day for about a week.